ColiverSEC/Enterprise-IAM-Lab/entra/identity-governance.md

 - Upload **PDF or URL** of your organization’s policy
 - Assign the terms to your **Finance Project Access** package (or other relevant access packages)
 - Require users to **accept before access is granted**
-- For reference on Conditional Access policies, see [CConditional Access Policies](https://github.com/ColiverSEC/Enterprise-IAM-Lab/blob/main/entra/conditional-access.md)
+- For reference on Conditional Access policies, see [Conditional Access Policies](https://github.com/ColiverSEC/Enterprise-IAM-Lab/blob/main/entra/conditional-access.md)

 📸 **Screenshot Example:**
 `/entra/screenshots/identity-governance/03-terms-of-use.png`